Ellen Ekkart

-Ellen Ekkart (also known as Ellen Ekkart-Saey) (born June 1973) is a professional dancer, dance teacher, choreographer and coach.
+Ellen Ekkart (also known as Ellen Ekkart-Saey) (born June 1973) is a Belgian professional dancer, dance teacher, choreographer and coach.
 She specializes in Latin and ballroom dancing.

 Early life

 She graduated as an interior designer, but always had a love for dancing.
 She danced as an amateur in the Ballroom Formation team Dance Rhapsody, and later in the Latin Formation team Café Latino.

 She graduated as a color and style consultant.